a close up of a computer screen with a triangle pattern

 Final Thoughts

-Creating a successful remote workforce requires strategic planning and thought, but the rewards are worth it.
-The key takeaway is that creating a global team opens up opportunities to increase productivity and innovation.
+Creating a successful remote workforce requires strategic planning and thought, but the rewards can be worth it for many businesses.
+The key takeaway is that creating a global team opens up opportunities to increase productivity and innovation while lowering employment costs.

-If you have any additional questions about hiring remote foreign employees or want to learn more about the process, schedule a complimentary remote recruiting consultation to get all your questions answered.
+If you have any additional questions about hiring remote foreign employees or want to learn more about the process, schedule a complimentary remote recruiting consultation with Near.
+Our knowledgeable experts will help you start your remote hiring journey successfully.

 Hiring Remotely and Hitting Roadblocks?